markdom/specification/1.0/markdom.md

 A [*Markdom link content*][] must be represented as a JSON object.

-The JSON object must have an entry with name `type` and value `LINK`.
+The JSON object must have an entry with name `type` and value `Link`.

 The JSON object must have an entry with name `uri`.
 The value of this entry, must be a JSON string and contain the value of the `uri` parameter of the represented [*Markdom link content*][].